 |Sam Harless (R)||126||9.68%||Yes|

-Join us to stay up to date on the 2020 battle for the Texas House (We’ll let you know when the new reports drop in July).
+Join us to stay up to date on the 2020 battle for the Texas House (We’ll let you know when the new reports drop).
 Prefer social?
 Follow us on Twitter or Facebook to keep relevant campaign finance news in your feed.